 Located in the Missouri Valley City Park, just off Hwy 30

 The Watson Station Depot and Museum holds lots of train memorabilia, HO-gauge trains, 160 brass replicas of every Union Pacific engine ever built, and even a refurbished motor car.
 Take a ride on 2013 Union Pacific Replica train, or the 1948 Ottaway Steam Train.
-The Station is open May through October on Saturdays and Sundays from noon until 5 PM.
+The Station is open May 1, 2021 on Saturdays from noon until 5 PM.
 Private Birthday parties are available to book.

 Wisecup Farm Museum

 Wed.
 1-5 PM Sat.
 9 AM – 5 PM

 The Wisecup Farm Museum takes you back to yesteryear.
 Stroll through the 1917 barn at your own pace.
 You’ll find an 1800’s school house, cedar church, log cabin, as well as a working windmill on the property.
 And don’t miss seeing the display of Minneapolis-Moline farm machinery.
 There’s antique tools, furniture, toys, and much more awaiting your visit.